ibm-cloud-docs/logs-router/target-cloud-logs.md

 {: #target-cloud-logs-retrieve-information-cli}
 {: step}

 To route data to an {{site.data.keyword.logs_full_notm}} instance, you need information about the destination where you want logs delivered.
-You need the following information for your {{site.data.keyword.la_full_notm}} instance:
+You need the following information for your {{site.data.keyword.logs_full_notm}} instance:
 - The instance [CRN](/docs/account?topic=account-crn)
 - The ingestion (ingress) endpoint and port